Early Graduation Program

 District Requirements

-By July 1, 2023, the local district must provide schools with a policy, established by the local board of education, for students wishing to participate in the EGP.
+704 KAR 3:305, Section 5(3) requires the local district to provide schools with a policy, established by the local board of education, for students wishing to participate in the EGP.
 The policy must include guidance for schools on effective implementation so that students receive the ongoing support needed to successfully complete all program requirements.
-The district policy must address the student's unique needs by integrating the specific requirements in the Individual Learning Plan (ILP) to support successful implementation of the EGP in each Kentucky high school.
+The district policy must address the student's unique needs by integrating the specific requirements in the student’s Individual Learning Plan (ILP).

-The district policy must include the following components
+The district’s EGP policy must include the following components:

 • Support for local school personnel in the development and monitoring of an ILP specifically designed to meet the unique needs of EGP students.

-• Expectations for goal planning related to the attainment of established district essential workplace ethics programs provided in KRS 158.1413
+• Expectations for goal planning related to the attainment of the established district essential workplace ethics program provided in KRS 158.1413

 • Requirements associated with the completion of one postsecondary admissions application that may be used at a Kentucky public two (2) year community and technical college, or a Kentucky four (4) year public or non-profit independent institution accredited by SACS in which the student is interested in applying.